kolirt/laravel-ukrposhta/README.md

 # Laravel Ukrposhta
-This package was created for [api UkrPoshta](https://dev.ukrposhta.ua/documentation).
+This package was created for [UkrPoshta API](https://dev.ukrposhta.ua/documentation).

 ## Installation
 ```